LucHermitte/local_vimrc/README.md

 ## History

+- v2.0  Code refactored.
+          -> Search function deported to lh-vim-lib
+          -> dependencies to vim7 and to lh-vim-lib introduced
+        Support for directory of local_vimrc_files added.
 - v1.12 Previous versions of the plugin were hosted on my google-code / lh-misc repository.

-- v1.11   Less errors are printed when the file loaded contains errors
+- v1.11 Less errors are printed when the file loaded contains errors.
 - v1.10 `s:k_version` in `vimrc_local` files is automatically incremented on
-          saving
+        saving.
-- v1.9    New command `:SourceLocalVimrc` in order to explicitly load the local-vimrc file before creating new files from a template (We can't just rely on `BufNewFile` as there is no guaranty `vimrc_local`'s `BufNewFile` will be called before the one from the Template Expander Plugin => it's up to the TEP to call the function)
+- v1.9  New command `:SourceLocalVimrc` in order to explicitly load the local-vimrc file before creating new files from a template (We can't just rely on `BufNewFile` as there is no guaranty `vimrc_local`'s `BufNewFile` will be called before the one from the Template Expander Plugin => it's up to the TEP to call the function).
 - v1.8  No more infinite recursion on file in non existent paths.
         + patch from cristiklein to support paths with spaces
 - v1.7  Don't search a local vimrc with remote paths (ftp://, http, ... )
 - v1.6  Sometimes root path is Z:\\, which is quite odd
 - v1.5  The auto-command is moved to the au-group `LocalVimrc`
 - v1.4	Stop the recursion when we get to `//` or `\\` (UNC paths)
 - v1.3  More comments.
         Trace of the directories searched when `'verbose' >= 2`
 - v1.2	Stops at `$HOME` or at root (`/`)
 - v1.1	Uses `_vimrc_local.vim`
 - v1.0	Initial solution